The last of 5 Americans detained for taking ammo to Turks and Caicos has been sentenced | KRDO

 Grier was sentenced July 11 to a suspended 23-week sentence and fined $1,500 following her arrest in mid-May, her attorney Sheena C. Mair confirmed to CNN.

-Grier planned to pay the fine that same day and board a same-day flight from Turks and Caicos to the United States, Mair said.
+Grier planned to pay the fine and board a same-day flight from Turks and Caicos to the United States, Mair said.
+She arrived in Florida later that evening, CNN affiliate WKMG reported.

 “If she behaves for 12 months, nothing will happen.
 But if she gets in trouble in (Turks and Caicos) in those 12 months, she will serve 23 weeks,” the attorney told CNN.